PhantomBleak/AKE-over-CoAP/README.md

 # AKE-over-CoAP
 ## Introduction
-This is the self-documenting python implementation for the paper **LAKEE: A Lightweight Authenticated Key Exchange Protocol for Power Constrained Devices**.
-The client and the server perform a LAKEE handshake and establish a short-term key with **Elliptic-curve Diffie–Hellman (ECDH)**.
+This is the self-documenting python implementation for the paper **LAKE: A Lightweight Authenticated Key Exchange Protocol for Power Constrained Devices**.
+The client and the server perform a LAKE handshake and establish a short-term key with **Elliptic-curve Diffie–Hellman (ECDH)**.
 The developers are aware that this is not the most efficient way to implement the protocol.
 The code serves as a practical guideline for the protocol and helps to estimate its overhead.
 ## Getting Started
 Install the required python packagses.
 ```